 There are four-, five-, six-, and seven-year MD programs at SGU.
 These different points of entry allow you to pick up your education where it left off, and you also have the option to complete some of the required coursework at a nearby partner program before departing for Grenada.

-In addition, students have the option to complete part of their basic sciences requirements through the St. George’s University of Grenada School of Medicine/Northumbria University Four and Five-Year MD Program in the United Kingdom.
-Students who begin their MD through the UK-based rogram receive the same intensive medical education as students who start on the Grenada campus, with the additional benefits of learning a new healthcare system and gaining access to the rich history and culture that the UK and Europe offers.
+In addition, students have the option to complete part of their basic sciences requirements through the St. George’s University of Grenada School of Medicine/Northumbria University Four-, Five-, and Six-Year MD Program in the United Kingdom.
+Students who begin their MD through the UK-based program receive the same intensive medical education as students who start on the Grenada campus, with the additional benefits of learning a new healthcare system and gaining access to the rich history and culture that the UK and Europe offers.
 Lectures, labs, textbooks, small groups, and exams all follow the same clinically integrated curriculum and align over the same academic schedule.

-5. There are a surprising number of research opportunities at this medical school
+5. There are a surprising number of research opportunities at SGU School of Medicine

 You might know you want to tackle research projects before ever donning a white coat.
 While you might face limitations at some schools, SGU students have options in a variety of topics.
 The Medical Student Research Institute (MSRI) pairs you with a faculty mentor who has expertise that aligns with your interests.